TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/ReportingAnIssue/Index.rst

 Please consider that these guidelines are very generic.
 Not always all these parts are necessary, but having the necessary information could help a lot to reproduce and fix the bug.

+This not only applies to bugs, but also feature requests.
+For feature requests, state why a change is needed/helpful, what problems it solves.
+TYPO3 is a very modular and highly configurable system - not every feature needs to be solved in the TYPO3 core, but can be an extension (maybe yours!) instead.

 .. tip::